haishanh/cherry-periphery/packages/site/docs/02-deploy.md

 :::caution note on cookie

 Cherry uses [`Secure` cookie](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#restrict_access_to_cookies) which only works with HTTPS.
-It works with "localhost" in **some** browsers too, so you should try use "localhost:8000" instead of "127.0.0.1:8000" or "0.0.0.0:8000" when running locally, or you will need to setup the reverse proxy and SSL for it.
+It works with "localhost" in **some** browsers too, so you should try use "localhost:8000" instead of "127.0.0.1:8000" or "0.0.0.0:8000" when running locally.

-Sorry for the inconvenience at the moment, an environment variable flag may introduced in a future release to turn off Secure cookie.
+If that doesn't work, try set the environment variable `USE_INSECURE_COOKIE` to `1`.
+You shouldn't set this flag after you've setup reverse proxy and got HTTPS working.

 :::